ercole-io/ercole-docs/docs/ercole.md

     * `APIService.AuthenticationProvider.LDAPBindPassword`, contains the password account used to authenticate to the LDAP server.
     * `APIService.AuthenticationProvider.LDAPUserFilter`, filter to search username matches, must contain `%s` that will be replaced with the username.
     * Here it is a complete example working with a [docker OpenLDAP example](https://github.com/rroemhild/docker-test-openldap):
+  * `APIService.AuthenticationProvider.Username` contains the username used by other services to authenticate to APIService.
+This username is created automatically during Ercole first start, but it can be changed later.
+  * `APIService.AuthenticationProvider.Password` ontains the password used by other services to authenticate to APIService.
+This password is created automatically during Ercole first start, but it can be changed later.
     ```
     [APIService.AuthenticationProvider]
-    Type = "ldap"
+    Types = [
-    # User and Password used by other services to login to APIService
+      "basic",
+      "ldap",
+    ]
-    Username = "hermes"
+    Username = "AjfYSzGJkjmxuhdi"
-    Password = "hermes"
+    Password = "%9O9P@4Yh8$Wh5Ng"
     Host = "127.0.0.1"
     Port = 10389
     LDAPBase = "dc=planetexpress,dc=com"